Winter weather and a potential government shutdown could put a damper on holiday travel

 High temperatures for some will drop 30 degrees from highs earlier this week.
 Atlanta’s high on Saturday is 47 degrees, down from 73 degrees on Wednesday.
 The high in Raleigh, North Carolina, hit 73 degrees on Wednesday, but will continue to plunge through the weekend to a high in the low 40s on Sunday.

 Cities in the South like Atlanta, Dallas, Little Rock, Arkansas, and Memphis, Tennessee, could experience night temperatures at or below freezing over the weekend.
+Planes were being deiced at Dallas-Fort Worth International Airport Friday morning, the FAA reported.
 New York City hit a high of 53 degrees on Wednesday, but will see their high drop below freezing on Sunday, with a low temperature in the teens.
 This cold will not be as long standing in the Northeast as it has been in the Midwest and will start to warm by early next week, particularly on Christmas.
 Minneapolis has been below freezing since Monday and isn’t expected to stay crawl above freezing until next Monday with a high of 34 degrees.

 Travelers at Minneapolis-St. Paul International Airport have already felt the effects of the winter weather as two ground stops were ordered there Thursday due to snow and ice.